Angelina Jolie, Brad Pitt’s Daughter Shiloh Jolie-Pitt Sports New Short Hairstyle Amid Transgender Rumors

 Angelina Jolie and Brad Pitt have sought to keep their children’s private lives out of the celebrity spotlight.
 But now, as they grow, those sightings have become inevitable.
-Angelina’s and Brad’s daughter Shiloh Jolie-Pitt, their oldest biological child, recently was spotted in Malibu shopping with a bodyguard.
+Angelina and Brad’s daughter Shiloh Jolie-Pitt, their oldest biological child, recently was spotted in Malibu shopping with a bodyguard.
 The 10-year-old flaunted a new, shorter hairstyle.

-Enjoying southern California’s warm weather by sporting flip-flops and comfortable camouflage cargo shorts, Shiloh stayed chic in a Walking Dead t-shirt and necklaces.
+Enjoying southern California’s warm weather by sporting flip-flops and comfortable camouflage cargo shorts, Shiloh stayed chic in a Walking Dead T-shirt and necklaces.
 X-17 noted that Jolie-Pitt seemed to be doing some grocery shopping for the family with a bodyguard during her Malibu expedition.

 Shiloh and the bodyguard were seen heading to the car in the parking lot at Trancas’ Vintage Grocers in north Malibu.
 Jolie-Pitt carried a bag on her shoulder during the journey, flaunting her new undercut hairstyle that resembled her brother Pax’s favored style.